Small GroupsTemperament

 Semantics: Conditions, Directions, Distances, Limitations, Punishments, Systems, Orders, Connections, Duties, Principles.

-Resistance to monotony and routine.
+Tolerance for monotony and routine.
 Ability to focus on one thing, but difficulty switching attention.
 Avoidance of risky situations.
 Loyalty in close relationships.

 Receptive-Adaptive

-(Introversion + Perceiving + Dynamics)↑Si ↑Ni
+(Introversion + Perceiving + Contextual Lability)↑Si ↑Ni

 Group Properties